cambewildered/website-bayankolinisko/README.md

 ## Written
 - HTML & CSS
 - With some help from AI for the broken code I did
-- s/o to my friend for the html source code even I know that this was written by AI
+- S/O to my friend for giving this HTML source code (literally from ai wdym u made this?)

-## Things that don't work at the moment
-- None for now

 ## Working On
-- Podcast
-- CSS Animations (maybe)
+- None

 # Author
 cambewildered